What is Prize-Linked Savings?

 Prize-linked savings (PLS) products are an innovative way to help individuals save, linking the fun and excitement of winning to savings.
 It’s a win-win for consumers – they set some money aside into a special savings account, gain interest and earn chances to win prizes.
 While there are many prize winners, those who don’t win a prize are winners too because they walk away with the savings they set aside plus earned interest.
 Prize-linked saving products are an exciting way to engage consumers to save without any risk.
 Prize-linked savings products have been successful internationally, but the concept has been tested in the United States for a little more than a decade.

 Prize-Linked Savings in the United States

 The Save to Win product is designed as a 12-month share certificate that allows for unlimited deposits throughout the year.
 Only $25 is required to open the account, a low barrier to entry which makes the product accessible to all and attractive to more financially vulnerable consumers.
-A saver earns raffle tickets for every $25 deposited in the account, with a cap on the number of entries per month.
+A saver earns raffle entries for every $25 deposited in the account, with a cap on the number of entries per month.
 This cap helps ensure that individuals who can’t save as much still have opportunities to win.
-Raffle tickets qualify participants for the chance to win cash prizes throughout the year.
+Raffle entries qualify participants for the chance to win cash prizes throughout the year.